MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Terms of Use English.md

 The developer may update the terms of use from time to time.
 Thus, you are advised to review this page periodically for any changes.
 You will be notified of any changes through this page and through the application.
 These changes will be effective immediately after they have been posted on this page.

 ### Contact
-If you have any questions or suggestions about this Terms of Use document, do not hesitate to contact me.
+If you have any questions or suggestions about this Terms of Use document, do not hesitate to contact me at [mahakagg30@gmail.com](mailto:mahakagg30@gmail.com).

+### Change Logs
+* June 3, 2021 - added Facebook and MoPub to the application as third party service providers.